 Medical Emergency Alert

 Rottweilers can learn to be medical alert service dogs.
 A medical alert dog warns its owner about medical crises or impending crises.
-For example, a service dog may paw at an epileptic owner about to have a seizure so they can find a safe place to lay down.
-They can also alert to low blood sugar and blood pressure drops.
+For example, a PSD may paw at an epileptic owner about to have a seizure so they can find a safe place to lie down.
+They can also alert you to low blood sugar, and blood pressure drops.

 Deep Pressure Therapy